vanishgg/vanishgg/README.md

 **Vanish Selfbot - discord self bot (may not release)**

-**VanishWare - Like blank-luna grabber but with ransomware instead of a rat 😈😈**

 ---------------------------------------------
 # Paid?
-**My tools are completely, Although feel free to dm me on discord --> @.cix2 If you want a custom tool.**
+**My tools are completely, Although feel free to dm me on discord --> @.cix4 If you want a custom tool.**

 ---------------------------------------------
 [![Discord Presence](https://lanyard.cnrad.dev/api/1177924866213687306)](https://discord.com/users/1177924866213687306)